-Furthermore, to clearly illustrate the advantages of the proposed approach in generating interpretable dimensions within the vector space and to compare these with the dimensions in the original KGEM vector spaces, we visualize both in a 2D space by applying Principal Component Analysis (PCA) [29].
-As depicted in Figure 15, the reduced dimensions in the original KGEM space (in this case, ComplEx) fail to convey any meaningful or human-understandable representations for the entity vectors.
-Moreover, the person entities are not clustered according to the hasGender and was-BornIn "Europe" features.
-Essentially, these vectors do not yield significant dimensions and do not facilitate the identification or clustering of entities based on specific features.
-In contrast, the InterpretE vectors derived from the ComplEx KGEM vectors as shown in Figure 16 reveal distinct clusters, with the entities within each cluster sharing common features as represented by the dimensions, i.e. they reveal distinct and meaningful clusters, dictated by human-understandable entity aspects as dimensions.
-We also present several other visualizations for different experiments in Figure 17 and Figure 18 that convey similar characteristics.
+Furthermore, to clearly illustrate the advantages of the proposed approach in generating interpretable dimensions within the vector space and to compare these with the dimensions in the original KGEM vector spaces, we visu-alize both in a 2D space by applying Principal Component Analysis (PCA) [26].
+As depicted in Figure 17, the reduced dimensions in the original KGEM space (in this case, ComplEx) fail to convey any meaningful or human-understandable representations for the entity vectors.
+Moreover, the person entities are not clustered according to his heighborhood to estimate the similarity based on the corresponding reature used in the SVM experiment.
+The parameter k represents the number of neighbors considered.
+The score assigned to the original entity is calculated as the mean value of the similarities computed with these neighboring entities.
+This process is repeated for all entities, and the mean value of these scores is computed to serve as the final metric.
+The proposed simtopk metric can be formulated as: